harrywang/flasky-cookbook/README.md

 Lots of code in this repo is based on the following one: https://github.com/kronosapiens/chef-repo

-For the basic setup for the first tutorial, see README at https://github.com/harrywang/flask-gunicorn-nginx
+For the basic setup for the first tutorial, see README at (lots of useful information) https://github.com/harrywang/flask-gunicorn-nginx

 Note to make Flasky working locally: